 Discoveries about how changes in the DNA of cells in the mouth and throat cause these cells to become cancer are also being applied to experimental treatments intended to reverse these changes.
 Another type of gene therapy boosts the immune system so it can better find and kill cancer cells.
 These forms of treatment are still in very early stages of study, so it will be several years before we know if any of them are effective.

 Cancers of the head and neck can be hard to find early.
 And almost half of all oral cavity and oropharyngeal cancers have already spread to the lymph nodes when they are first diagnosed.
-Given these issues, research is being done to find ways to detect it more easily and hopefully sooner.
-For example, one study tested the air people breathe out (exhale) for certain chemicals that seem to be linked with cancer of the head and neck area.
+Given these issues, research is being done to find ways to detect these cancers more easily and hopefully sooner.
+For example, some researchers are testing the air people breathe out (exhale) for certain chemicals that seem to be linked with cancer of the head and neck area.

 Oral cavity and oropharyngeal cancers that are linked with HPV tend to have a better outcome than those that are HPV-negative.
 Clinical trials are starting to look at these HPV-positive and HPV-negative cancers separately.
 For instance, studies are being done to see if HPV-positive cancers can be treated with less chemotherapy and/or radiation without reducing survival.
 Researchers are also working on treatments aimed at HPV infections or that target HPV-infected cancer cells.
 Studies are also looking for better ways to treat HPV-negative cancers, too, as well as the best ways to use the treatments we already have.